2018 European Championships

 The 2018 European Championships were the first edition of the European Championships.
 It was a multi-sport event which took place in Berlin, Germany, and Glasgow, Scotland, United Kingdom (with Edinburgh hosting the diving events and Gleneagles the golf) from 2 to 12 August 2018.
 Around 1,500 athletes competed at the European Athletics Championships in Berlin, whilst at the same time more than 3,000 took part in the other championships in Glasgow.
 Each European Championship was organised by the respective federation and host city.

-Development and preparation

 Venues

 Most of the events took place in Glasgow and its close surroundings: